CIBC-Internal/python/Doc/library/dis.rst

    Prefixes any opcode which has an argument too big to fit into the default two bytes.  *ext* holds two additional bytes which, taken together with the subsequent opcode's argument, comprise a four-byte argument, *ext* being the two most-significant bytes.

 .. opcode:: CALL_FUNCTION_VAR (argc)

+   Calls a callable object, similarly to :opcode:`CALL_FUNCTION`.
+   *argc* represents the number of keyword and positional arguments, identically to :opcode:`CALL_FUNCTION`.
-   Calls a function. *argc* is interpreted as in :opcode:`CALL_FUNCTION`.
-The top element on the stack contains the variable argument list, followed by keyword and positional arguments.
+   The top of the stack contains keyword arguments (if any), stored identically to :opcode:`CALL_FUNCTION`.
+   Below that
+   is an iterable object containing additional positional arguments.
+   Below that are positional arguments (if any) and a callable object, identically to :opcode:`CALL_FUNCTION`.
+   Before the callable object is called, the iterable object is "unpacked" and its contents are appended to the positional arguments passed in.
+   The iterable object is ignored when computing the value of ``argc``.

+   .. versionchanged:: 3.5
+      In versions 3.0 to 3.4, the iterable object was above the keyword arguments; in 3.5 the iterable object was moved below the keyword arguments.

 .. opcode:: CALL_FUNCTION_KW (argc)

+   Calls a callable object, similarly to :opcode:`CALL_FUNCTION`.
+   *argc* represents the number of keyword and positional arguments, identically to :opcode:`CALL_FUNCTION`.
-   Calls a function. *argc* is interpreted as in :opcode:`CALL_FUNCTION`.
-The top element on the stack contains the keyword arguments dictionary,  followed by explicit keyword and positional arguments.
+   The top of the stack contains a mapping object containing additional keyword arguments.
+   Below this are keyword arguments (if any), positional arguments (if any), and a callable object, identically to :opcode:`CALL_FUNCTION`.
+   Before the callable is called, the mapping object at the top of the stack is "unpacked" and its contents are appended to the keyword arguments passed in.
+   The mapping object at the top of the stack is ignored when computing the value of ``argc``.

 .. opcode:: CALL_FUNCTION_VAR_KW (argc)

-   Calls a function. *argc* is interpreted as in :opcode:`CALL_FUNCTION`.
-The top element on the stack contains the keyword arguments dictionary, followed by the variable-arguments tuple, followed by explicit keyword and positional arguments.
+   Calls a callable object, similarly to :opcode:`CALL_FUNCTION_VAR` and :opcode:`CALL_FUNCTION_KW`.
+   *argc* represents the number of keyword and positional arguments, identically to :opcode:`CALL_FUNCTION`.
+   The top of the stack contains a mapping object, as per :opcode:`CALL_FUNCTION_KW`.
+   Below that are keyword arguments (if any), stored identically to :opcode:`CALL_FUNCTION`.
+   Below that
+   is an iterable object containing additional positional arguments.
+   Below that are positional arguments (if any) and a callable object, identically to :opcode:`CALL_FUNCTION`.
+   Before the callable is called, the mapping object and iterable object are each "unpacked" and their contents passed in as keyword and positional arguments respectively, identically to :opcode:`CALL_FUNCTION_VAR` and :opcode:`CALL_FUNCTION_KW`.
+   The mapping object and iterable object are both ignored when computing the value of ``argc``.

+   .. versionchanged:: 3.5
+      In versions 3.0 to 3.4, the iterable object was above the keyword arguments; in 3.5 the iterable object was moved below the keyword arguments.

 .. opcode:: HAVE_ARGUMENT

    This is not really an opcode.
 It identifies the dividing line between opcodes which don't take arguments ``< HAVE_ARGUMENT`` and those which do ``>= HAVE_ARGUMENT``.

 .. _opcode_collections: